HUD (video games): Displaying the HUD on a second screen

-The Sega Dreamcast, released in 1998, uses a VMU on many games as a HUD.
+Some console video games are able to display an HUD on video game controllers that contain a smaller second screen that accompanies the gameplay on the main display.
+The Dreamcast, released in 1998, uses a VMU on many games as a HUD.
 A notable example is Resident Evil 2, Resident Evil 3: Nemesis and Resident Evil – Code: Veronica all using the VMU to show a mini version of the HUD, which displays the protagonists health and ammo.
-This feature was resurrected with the introduction of the Nintendo Wii U, which uses the Wii U GamePad for some games as a HUD including Mario Kart 8 and Super Smash Bros. for Wii U.
+This feature returned with the introduction of the Nintendo Wii U, which uses the Wii U GamePad for some games as a HUD including Mario Kart 8 and Super Smash Bros. for Wii U.